patmllr/snib/README.md

 ## 📝 Notes

 - Snib is designed to be lightweight and easily integrated into CI/CD pipelines.
+- Automatically inserts headers in multi-chunk outputs to guide LLM processing.
 - Works cross-platform (Windows, Linux, macOS).
-- Automatically inserts headers in multi-chunk outputs to guide LLM processing.
 - Not battle tested yet.

 ## 🔮 Future Outlook

-AI coding assistants are evolving quickly and many of them are powerful but also **expensive** and **locked to specific models**.
-Snib follows a different path: it is **model-agnostic**, **lightweight**, and puts **you in control** of your code.
+Snib is **model-agnostic**, **lightweight**, and keeps **you in control** - unlike expensive, locked AI assistants.

-I believe Snib will stay useful in the long run because:

-- 🌍 **Model diversity is growing**: Open-source LLMs (Mistral, LLaMA, DeepSeek, …) will continue to appear.
-Snib works with all of them.
+Why Snib remains useful:
+- 🌍 Works with any LLM, including new open-source models.
-- 🧩 **Flexible workflows**: Snib is CLI-based and integrates easily into any project, CI/CD pipeline, or team workflow.
+- 🧩 CLI-based, fits into any project, CI/CD pipeline, or workflow.
-- 🤝 **Community presets**: The more presets the community shares, the stronger Snib becomes across languages and frameworks.
+- 🤝 Community presets extend support across languages and frameworks.
-- 🛠️ **Assist, don’t replace**: With Snib, AI stays a helpful assistant.
-Developers remain the one steering the project.

-In a time where the AI hype risks making developers too dependent on auto-coders, Snib provides a balanced workflow:
-You always get AI support when you need it but you stay in charge of your project.
+- 🛠️ AI assists without replacing you - developers stay in charge.

 ## 📜 License